NEGU93/cvnn/docs/data_analysis/monte_carlo_analyzer.rst

     Saves/shows a histogram of the results.

-    :param epoch: Which epoch to use for the box plot.
+    :param epoch: Which epoch to use for the histogram.
 If :code:`-1` (default) it will use the last epoch.
     :param library: string stating the library to be used to generate the box plot.
 Either `plotly <https://plotly.com/python/>`_ or `seaborn <https://seaborn.pydata.org/>`_
     :param key: String stating what to plot using :code:`tf.keras.History` labels. ex. :code:`val_accuracy`, :code:`val_loss`, :code:`accuracy` or :code:`loss`.
     :param showfig: If True, it will show the grated box plot